I: One Holiday to Rule them All

 “Wow,” Super Maniac Minion responds.
 “That’s super interesting, thanks,” he adds, lifting the crude mixture into his cupped hands.
 With everyone else watching, he sets the powdered mixture onto the enchanted lock which guards the interior of the tower, and looks over to Pyromancer Hell Minion— who ironically enough was both a hellish pyromancer in his previous life, and recruited into Chaos’ minionry from an actual hell dimension for pyromancers.

 “It is something I can burn,” he states, small, scary eyes peering out from his hood.

 With a quick, arcane word and flick of the hand, Pyromancer Hell Minion conjures a mystic flame at the point of the lock, causing a loud, antennae-shaking bang.

 “He doesn’t even need a damn costume!”
-Super Maniac Minion declares, blowing past the actually quite-sturdy lock and sending the door flying open.
+Super Maniac Minion declares, when the explosion blows past the actually quite-sturdy lock and sends the door flying open.
 The enchanted lock is entirely unharmed, but the door it was holding onto is quite gone.